sehraks/spam-sharer/README.md

 - **Exit**: Select **Option 4** to close the tool.
 - **Data Storage**: Account data is securely stored in the `storage/` directory and protected from updates.

-## Force reclone the `main` branch
+## Force reclone the `spam-sharer` if ever the local files gets corrupted

-Sometimes you need to make sure your local `main` branch exactly matches the remote version — or fully clean your local project if it gets corrupted.
+Sometimes you need to make sure your `spam-sharer` local files exactly matches the remote version — or fully clean your local project if it gets corrupted.

 Copy this bash and paste it into your Termux: